maherkaz/500-2018/README.md

 ## The Course Syllabus and Schedule

-The course syllabus is available at https://thomaselove.github.io/500-syllabus/
+The course syllabus is available at https://thomaselove.github.io/500-syllabus/.
+It is a work in progress.

 ## Course Notes